This information is also available in: Ukrainian | українська | Russian | русский

 Support for education

-According to estimates, almost half of the refugees from Ukraine are school-age children.
-Their return to school will help alleviate their psychological stress, give them a sense of stability and normalcy and an outlook to the future.
+Many refugees from Ukraine are school-age children.
+Attending school helps alleviate their psychological stress, give them a sense of stability and normalcy and an outlook to the future.

 The Commission is